My Voice, My Power: A First in Rwanda

 • negotiation

-(Note: The physical self-defence skills aren’t designed to teach girls how to engage in extended physical combat with an attacker.
-Instead they’re designed to allow a girl who may be at risk to safely exit the situation as quickly as possible.
-Getting to safety is always our number one priority).
+Within GESD, physical self-defense skills are not designed to encourage girls to engage in extended physical combat with an attacker.
+Instead, they’re designed to allow a girl who may be at risk to, as much as is possible, safely and quickly exit the situation.
+Getting to safety is always our number one priority.

 To be clear, we firmly believe that girls are never responsible for the violence that men or boys enact against them, and we believe in working intensively with both boys and men to transform gender norms that will prevent future violence against girls and women.